 How to do it: If you’re a seasonal business, and have a “slower” period, consider a half-day Friday for your people during that time.
 Again, it all stems from what employees want.
 Maybe the 5-day week is perfect and maintains high morale in the workplace.
 You just need to ask in order to figure out (which also shows people you care).

 If your people are motivated by money, it will be an uphill battle to keep them happy if the compensation you’re offering isn’t competitive.
 In fact, it makes it nearly impossible to retain your top talent, and extremely difficult to recruit valuable new members.

 How to do it: Well, you first need to know what motivates your employees.
-If it’s compensation, you need to take the next step to really understand if your comp plans are competitive.
-A sales compensation survey could be valuable, but something like a sales benchmarking tool with empirical data is really the only way to know for sure.
+If it’s sales commission, you need to take the next step to really understand if your comp plans are competitive.
+Some resources that could help:

 21. Say what you do.
 Do what you say.

 One of the biggest morale killers I’ve experienced in the past was hearing rah-rah speech after rah-rah speech about how things are changing, processes are improving, and roadblocks are being removed—only to have upper level management continually skirt the process.
 It’s the most frustrating thing for any employee to have to sit there and nod and smile and buy-in to what you’re selling, only for you to not hold everyone, including yourself, accountable.

 How to do it: Just realize that your employees put a lot of stock in what you say.
 And in turn, they’ll be examining your associated actions a lot more closely than before.